sdthomas91/chat-down-under-new/TESTING.md

     - Realised the form redirect was pointing to home, which is fine, but I had also included questions and user details as though I were rendering a template.
 Removed the additional arguments and it works perfectly now.

-# USER FEEDBACK

-## User Feedback Implementations

-1. After some user feedback it was decided that a more generalised searchability would better enhance the UX of the site

-    - Used advanced routing and the ilike() python method to implement a more robust and flexible search experience for users allowing for the system to compare their search term to title, body and topics instead of just topics.

-1. One piece of user feedback suggested implementing some sort of world clock so people could see the time in different parts of australia compared to UK time

-    - Utilised Javascript to display world clocks according to different parts of Australia (major cities)

-1. Some users fedback that they didn't fully understand the purpose or layout of the site upon first visit.

-    - Added an about us page to avoid confusion and aid user experience.
-Also added prompts and clear titles so each section was fairly transparent on it's purpose and display

-1. Make topic tags clickable
-    - Some users fedback that they would like the topic tags (on questions and on topic page) to be clickable, the click would then take them to posts related to these topics.
-It is a functionality I would like to implement at a later date, but it is not within the scope or timeframe of this project

-1. Question display on home page
-    - a peer advised that the bootstrap column method sets the page up nicely but when questions are of varying length it can cause an odd pattern of stacking and makes the homepage look messy.
-Upon review I agree and decided to make questions full width instead of multiple in one row.

 # SECTION TESTING